Comedy: October 09, 2024 Issue [#12776] |

 Don't forget to support our sponsor!

-Last time, in "Fall Out, I ranted about the horrors of the season between summer and winter.
+Last time, in "Fall Out" , I ranted about the horrors of the season between summer and winter.

-oldgreywolf scribbles : Right.
+oldgreywolf on wheels : Right.
 Go to the tropics.
 Find out how big centipedes and spiders can get.
 Learn about "jungle fever" from a single mosquito bite, and be reminded off and on for decades.
 Take a camera with high speed and color capability for the birds, the flowers, the women (you are single, right?), the contrast between the modern and for-the-tourist architecture.
 Don't drink the water; that's what alcoholic beverages are for.
 Ask for an English translation of what's for dinner and watch your tablemates' eyes.

 Biggest problem with the tropics is that an old fart's body takes too long to readapt.